AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/publishing/configure-microservices.md

 > As the Service Account (JWT) credentials have been deprecated, so it is recommended to use Adobe IMS OAuth-based authentication.
 Learn how to [configure microservice-based publishing with OAuth authentication](configure-microservices-imt-config.md)

-Microservice-based publishing in AEM Guides supports PDF (both Native and DITA-OT based), HTML5, JSON, and CUSTOM types of output presets.
+Microservice-based publishing in for Adobe Experience Manager Guides as a Cloud Service supports PDF (both Native and DITA-OT based), HTML5, JSON, and CUSTOM types of output presets.

 As the cloud publishing service is secured by Adobe IMS JWT based authentication, customers should follow the below given steps to integrate their environments with Adobe's secure token-based authentication workflows and start using the new cloud based scalable publishing solution.